X

 The bottom line

 That’s a wrap on what’s new (and what’s not) for 2024 taxes.
-We know taxes are often the last thing you want to think about, but knowing what has changed from last year can help you better prepare for the coming tax season while minimizing unpleasant surprises (like a large tax bill).
+We know taxes are often the last thing you want to think about, but knowing what has changed from last year can help you better prepare for the coming tax season while minimizing unpleasant surprises (like a large ).
 Don’t forget to check for any state tax and local tax updates as well, and remember — TaxAct is here to guide you when you’re ready to file.

 This article is for informational purposes only and not legal or financial advice.